astronomy-commons/hats-cloudtests/README.md

 ABFS tests run against production resources on the Microsoft Azure bucket.
-In order to run the tests, you will need to (ask someone for the real values) and export the following environmental variables in a command line:
+In order to run the tests, you will need to (ask someone for the real values) and export the following environment variables in a command line:

 ```bash
 export ABFS_LINCCDATA_ACCOUNT_NAME=lincc_account_name